DimaMzk/project-streamtab/README.md

      1. If the client receives a success, it will highlight the key in green for 250ms
  6. If the server encounters an issues, it returns an error
      1. If the client receives an error, it will highlight the key in red for 250ms.

-## What is the future of this project.
-Currently, I'm writing a proper version of this app with a user facing front end written in electron